mandiwise/insta-wp/README.md

 * Option to create an image feed based on latitude and longitude coordinates
 * Add an image feed pagination option to the shortcode (so a visitor can load more images from the feed by clicking a button)
-* Localization of the plugin text

 ## Installation

 1. Upload the insta-wp folder and its contents to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the Appearance > Widget page, place the widget in your sidebar, and adjust the settings as needed.
+3. Go to the Settings > Insta WP sub-menu and adjust the settings as needed.

 ## Frequently Asked Questions